Accon1423/web-notification/README.md

 1.)
 Download apache tomcat server

 2.)
-Clear the content of root folder except web apps
+Clear the content of ROOT folder except WEB-INF

 3.)
-Copy and paste the content of the repository
+Copy and paste the content of the repository except screenshot folder.

 4.)
 Open the index.html and firebase-messaging-sw.js file